electrum-bowie/electrum-bowie.github.io/README.md

 Rendering millions of splats can strain mobile GPUs.
 Adjust the render resolution using the `pixelRatio` and `xrPixelRatio` properties on the `gaussian_splatting` component.
+Depth sorting now triggers automatically when the splat or camera moves or rotates more than `0.001` units.
+An initial sort runs after the data finishes loading so the splat appears even before you move.